tango-controls/rfc/2/README.md

 * The Dynamic Attributes and Dynamic Commands MAY be added to the interface during Device Initialisation phase and/or Device Operation phase.

 ### Device lifecycle

 The Device lifecycle is:
-* Device Initialisation phase, when Device object is created and made visible in a Tango Controls System (see [RFC-1](), [RFC-8]())
+* Device MUST be in one of two phases: Exported or Not Exported.
-* Device Operation phase, when Device Interface MUST be available to actors of the Tango Controls System.
+* In the Exported phase, Device Interface MUST be accessible to actors of the Tango Controls System.
-* Device Destruction phase, when Device SHOULD be unregistered from the Tango Control system and Device Interface MAY not be available within the Tango Controls System.
+* In the Not Exported phase, Device Interface MUST NOT be accessible to actors of the Tango Controls System.
+* At the transition from the phase Not Exported to the phase Exported the Device MUST be initialised as if its Init Command was executed.
+* At the transition from the phase Exported to the phase Not Exported the Device SHOULD gracefully be uninitialised.

 The device lifecycle MUST be implemented by a Device Server.